 Integral Theory as a proper noun is a set of ideas emerging mainly from the thought of American Buddhist philosopher Ken Wilber, who has sought to create a kind of theoretical map of the best of all the world’s great traditions.
 This is obviously an ambitious goal, and, as with any grand theory, Wilber has had to paint with some pretty broad strokes to make it work.
-But beyond Wilber, “integral” refers to a broader emerging tradition that is seeking to integrate the best of premodern, modern, and postmodern worldviews and to live out what might emerge out of postmodernism.
-I believe an integral framework has much to offer and is well-worth exploring.
+But beyond Wilber, “Integral” refers to a broader emerging tradition that is seeking to integrate the best of premodern, modern, and postmodern worldviews and to live out what might emerge out of postmodernism.
+I believe an Integral framework has much to offer and is well-worth exploring.

-It is an evolutionary and developmental approach that understands that not only do species change, but cultures and people do too.
+- It is an evolutionary and developmental approach that understands that not only do species change, but cultures and people do too.
 It is therefore inherently growth-oriented.

-It appreciates the abundant gifts of premodern, modern, and postmodern cultures, while recognizing that each — both in its internal weaknesses and in its inability to communicate with the others — is insufficient.
+- It appreciates the abundant gifts of premodern, modern, and postmodern cultures, while recognizing that each — both in its internal weaknesses and in its inability to communicate with the others — is insufficient.
 Just as we as individuals need to be able to integrate our past with our present in order to face our futures healthily, so too do we as cultures need a way of integrating the wisdom of past generations into our present realities if we are to move beyond our current cultural impasse.
 It is therefore inherently integrating.

-It demands that we examine every issue, concept, or thing from as many different perspectives as possible.
+- It demands that we examine every issue, concept, or thing from as many different perspectives as possible.
 It is therefore inherently holistic.

-It recognizes that every step forward involves an acceptance of greater complexity.
+- It recognizes that every step forward involves an acceptance of greater complexity.
 It is therefore inherently inclusive.